-Radio Frequency Identification (RFID) is an accurate, cost-effective and secure identification technology that needs neither contact nor even line of sight between an identified object and a reader.
+1 Introduction Radio Frequency Identification (RFID) is an accurate, cost-effective and secure identification technology that needs neither contact nor even line of sight between an identified object and a reader.
 Because of this, RFID allows accurate tracking of moving people, vehicles, commodities and components, profoundly reducing required resources in comparison to manual tracking.
 At its most basic, an RFID system consists of a transponder containing data, and a reader to query its data when the transponder comes close enough.
-They are usually paired with a database, most often in a nearby controller or system PC that the reader can interface with.
+They are usually paired with a database, most often in a host server.
 RFID comes in a great many different technologies and device types.
 Together, they offer wide differences in reading distance, data capacity, security, interfaces, durability and other characteristics.
 Your site's unique requirements and environment will significantly limit which technologies, devices you should consider deploying.

-We've created this help guide to help you navigate through the different factors that will ultimately narrow your options when choosing an RFID technology and devices.
+This guide helps you navigate through the different factors that will ultimately narrow your options when choosing a RFID technology and devices.
 We will begin with considering two basic questions to help plan an RFID reader purchase: what task will your reader be performing in your system?
 In what kind of an environment will you install that reader?
 We'll finish with a summary of the primary features of Idesco readers that reveal why they could be the best choice for your system.

+RFID readers and tags

-2. Challenges of site environment
+2 Challenges of site environment

-RFID installations can vary widely, from comfort-regulated indoor office environments to the harshest industrial or outdoor settings, where readers and transponders are exposed to extremes of heat, cold, sun, moisture, dirt and reactive chemicals.
+RFID installations can vary widely, from comfort-regulated indoor office environments to the harshest industrial or outdoor settings, where readers and transponders are exposed to extremes of heat, cold, sun, moisture, dirt and different chemicals.
 This range of conditions correspondingly place widely different demands on readers.